What are some essential daily self-care practices for your mental health? Practicing self-care improves your mental health in so many ways.

 It just starts with doing it 5 to 10 minutes each day.
 You can do this in super small sections of time and build up after a while.

-Here is a quick workout you can do in the comfort of your own home and it’s only 7 minutes!
+Here are some quick and transformative home workout plans you can do in the comfort of your own home.

 Even if you are really busy throughout the day, make time for yourself.
 I know it’s not always the easiest thing in the world.